east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 *  the `Problem jobs` RSS feed (see below) is not cached, as the query is not expected to be run frequently
 *  adding `ForceCacheRefresh=1` to the querystring of a page will force new data to be fetched from the API and inserted into the cache

-## Searching the data

-A `PublicJobsSearcher` and `PublicJobsLookupValuesSearcher` are configured in `~\config\ExamineSettings.config` linking to the index sets set up above.
-Equivalent searchers are also created for redeployment jobs.

-The `JobsDataFromExamine` class implements `IJobsDataProvider` and provides methods to query the jobs data in Examine.
-You need to provide it a reference to either the `PublicJobsSearcher` or the `RedeploymentJobsSearcher` so that it knows which index set to search.

-Searching this data in Examine rather than directly from our external jobs provider allows us to adjust the way the search behaves by writing our own queries in Lucene syntax.

 ## Umbraco document types for jobs

 A series of Umbraco document types and templates can be used to build up a jobs site from Umbraco content.
 These have properties to connect one page to another (for example, the search page to the search results page) rather than hard-coding the connections between them.
 This has three advantages: